On diagonal digraphs, Koszul algebras and triangulations of homology spheres: Introduction

 Using this, we obtain a characterization of diagonal digraphs in terms of Koszul algebras (Theorem~\ref{th:Koszul}).
 Namely, we prove that the following statements about a finite digraph $G$ are equivalent: \begin{enumerate} \item $G$ is diagonal; \item $\sigma G$ is Koszul for any field $\KK$; \item $G$ satisfies $(\mathcal{V}_2)$ and $\Omega^\bullet(G)$ is Koszul for any field $\KK$. \end{enumerate}

 For a digraph $G$ satisfying $(\mathcal{V}_2)$, we also give an explicit description of the Koszul complex of the quadratic algebra $\Omega^\bullet(G)$ (Proposition~\ref{prop:koszul_complex}).
-This which gives us another equivalent description of diagonal digraphs in completely different terms (Corollary \ref{cor:diagonality:koszul_complex}).
+This provides another equivalent description of diagonal digraphs from a completely different viewpoint (Corollary \ref{cor:diagonality:koszul_complex}).